slintab/flex-live-call-sentiment/README.md

-# Twilio Flex - Live call sentiment
+# Twilio Flex: Live call sentiment

 This repository contains the code for a Twilio Flex plugin for displaying a real-time call sentiment indicator for supervisors in the Flex UI.

 ## Table of contents

 * [Demo](#demo)
 * [Components](#components)
 * [Setup](#setup)